 However, the reversed Chariot and its negative aspect may evoke a sense of arrogance, absent-mindedness, and carelessness.

-What does the Chariot mean in Love?
+What Does the Chariot Tarot Card Mean in Love?

 This is a peculiar card for romance.
-While the warrior-prince can lead the way to passionate adventures, he can also be controlling, hasty, and immature.
+While the warrior prince can lead the way to passionate adventures, he can also be controlling, hasty, and immature.

 If you’re currently searching for love, the Chariot will lead your heart to the right place, as long as you don’t give up on yourself and have the confidence to engage in flirt and conversation.